History of Handweaving

 3 – Survival Depended On Our Ancestor’s Weaving Skills

 In many places, our ancestors saw weaving as an essential skill they needed to survive.
 This was because of the way that their economy was set up.
-Most of the farms and small households were self-sufficient, so they had to make the items or materials they needed.
+Most farms and small households were self-sufficient, so they had to make the items or materials they needed.

 In other words, if they needed clothes, they had to weave and sew them.
 If they needed a mat or basket, they had to weave it.
 There was no Walmart, Target, Homegoods, or Amazon to buy from; most of our ancestors were self-sufficient.